opencast/opencast/docs/guides/admin/docs/configuration/acl.md

 Notes:

-* To ensure compatibility with future Opencast verions, it is highly recommended to use a prefix for your custom action identifiers in case later Opencast versions would introduce an action with the same name
+* To ensure compatibility with future Opencast versions, it is highly recommended to use a prefix for your customized additional actions in case later Opencast versions would introduce an action with the same name